Kristen Kish: Early life and education

-Kristen Kish was born in Seoul, South Korea, and adopted by a family in Kentwood, Michigan, at the age of four months.
+Kish was born on December 1, 1983 in Seoul, South Korea, and adopted by a family in Kentwood, Michigan at the age of four months.
 She worked as a model while attending East Kentwood High School, graduating in 2002.
 She briefly studied international business and economics at Grand Valley State University for a year before attending Le Cordon Bleu in Chicago, earning an AA in Culinary Arts.
+Her culinary style is described as contemporary French cuisine with Italian influence.

 Culinary career

 After graduating from Le Cordon Bleu in 2005, Kish worked in Chicago for two years before moving to Boston.
 She was a line cook at the Top of the Hub restaurant and chef de partie at Guy Martin's restaurant Sensing.
 In 2011, she landed a job as sous-chef at Stir, a culinary demonstration kitchen.
 She was promoted to Stir's chef de cuisine by the owner, Barbara Lynch, in 2012.
 After her appearance on Top Chef, Kish was the chef de cuisine at Lynch's restaurant Menton until 2014.
 In 2017, she released her first cookbook, co-authored with Meredith Erickson, titled Kristen Kish Cooking: Recipes and Techniques.
-In 2018, Kish became the chef and partner at her new restaurant Arlo Grey in Austin, Texas.
-Her culinary style is described as contemporary French cuisine with Italian influence.
+In 2018, Kish became the chef and partner at her restaurant Arlo Grey in Austin, Texas.
+Since 2024, Kish has served as Chef-in-Residence at Auguste Escoffier School of Culinary Arts.